 Common issues that stall progress

-Insufficient evidence is another cause.
-If we cannot trace the record from the information supplied, the request will pause or be refused.
+Insufficient evidence is another common cause.
+If HMRC cannot trace the trust record from the information you have supplied, the request will pause or be returned to you for clarification.

 Protections for at-risk people

-Safeguards exist where sharing would expose someone to fraud, harassment, violence or other harm.
-Data is also withheld for under‑18s or those lacking capacity.
+Safeguards exist where sharing information would expose someone to fraud, harassment, violence or other harm.
+Data is also withheld in cases involving under-18s or individuals lacking mental capacity.
+If any beneficiary or connected person is at risk, HMRC will apply additional protections to the record, which may limit what can be disclosed even to authorised enquirers.

 After you submit: what to expect

-HMRC issues a confirmation email with a submission reference.
-They aim to write within about 8 weeks.
-If information is withheld due to an exemption, you can ask for a review within 30 days of the letter.
+HMRC issues a confirmation email with a submission reference number.
+They aim to respond within about 8 weeks for formal data requests.
+Routine TRS updates processed online are usually confirmed much faster.
+If information is withheld due to an exemption, you can request a review within 30 days of receiving HMRC’s letter.

-“Check identifiers first, keep copies and diarise follow‑up timeframes.”
+“Check identifiers first, keep copies of everything you send, and diarise follow-up timeframes so nothing falls through the cracks.”

 | Problem | What to check | Quick fix |